wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-virtual-agents-teams/includes/personalize-greeting.md

 6. Test your bot by typing **hello** in the test bot pane.

-7. You should see your chatbot use your new greeting, including your name in the test pane.
-You will also see green checks in the authoring canvas showing the successful path the chatbot has followed during your test.
+7. You should see your chatbot uses your new greeting, including your name in the test pane.
+You'll also see green checks in the authoring canvas showing the successful path the chatbot has followed during your test.

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting new greeting message.](../media/new-greeting.png)](../media/new-greeting.png#lightbox)